 5. Twitter Advertising

-Twitter Advertising is as good as new since there aren’t many advertisers on the platform yet, meaning that there’s a large inventory available for you to do paid advertising (just how many personal Twitter feeds did you think you could reach?).
+Twitter Advertising is as good as new since there aren't many advertisers on the platform yet, meaning there's a large inventory available for you to do paid advertising (just how many personal Twitter feeds did you think you could reach?).

 Twitter Advertising was also the pioneer of the Facebook Lead Generation type campaigns where all that Twitter advertisers have to do after they see your ad (or offer) is to click on a button to sign up as a lead.